-Take a moment to pause, to breathe, and to exhale.
-As we embrace stillness and head into a new day, set your intention for self-care, connection, and inquiry.
+Take a moment of stillness to celebrate the beauty that is summer.
+As we let go and head into a new season, set your intention for gratitude and awareness.